ymeine/hashspace/doc/api/input/01-templating/04-statements/04-logs/desc.md

+This statement is an inline statement.

-As for other statements, its parameters are watched, so that a new entry will be issued anytime one of these parameters changes.
+As for other statements, its parameters are observed, so that a new log entry will be issued anytime one of these parameters changes.

+To know more about logging, please refer to the dedicated section.

-Apart form that, the log statement relies on the available logging methods.
+The log statement relies on the available logging methods.
 It will forward all the given parameters, and add its own metadata with the following values:

-* `type`:
+* `type`: `"debug"`

-  `"debug"`

-* `file`:

-  the file name in which the statement is used
+* `file`: the file name in which the statement is used

-* `dir`:

-  the path of the directory in which the file is
+* `dir`: the path of the directory in which the file is

-* `line`:

-  the line number in which the statement appears in the file
+* `line`: the line number in which the statement appears in the file

-* `column`:

-  the column number in which the statement appears on the line
+* `column`: the column number in which the statement appears on the line